pawankulkarni13/JavaBasics/readme/Threads.md

 ### ExecutorService
 - ThreadPoolExecutor — for executing tasks using a pool of threads.
 Once a thread is finished executing the task, it goes back into the pool.
 If all threads in the pool are busy, then the task has to wait for its turn.
+The ThreadPoolExecutor executes the given task (Callable or Runnable) using one of its internally pooled threads.

+The thread pool contained inside the ThreadPoolExecutor can contain a varying amount of threads.
+The number of threads in the pool is determined by these variables: corePoolSize maximumPoolSize
+If less than corePoolSize threads are created in the the thread pool when a task is delegated to the thread pool, then a new thread is created, even if idle threads exist in the pool.
+If the internal queue of tasks is full, and corePoolSize threads or more are running, but less than maximumPoolSize threads are running, then a new thread is created to execute the task.

 - ScheduledThreadPoolExecutor allows to schedule task execution instead of running it immediately when a thread is available.
 It can also schedule tasks with fixed rate or fixed delay.
+The java.util.concurrent.ScheduledExecutorService is an ExecutorService which can schedule tasks to run after a delay, or to execute repeatedly with a fixed interval of time in between each execution.
+Tasks are executed asynchronously by a worker thread, and not by the thread handing the task to the ScheduledExecutorService.

 - ForkJoinPool is a special ExecutorService for dealing with recursive algorithms tasks.
 If you use a regular ThreadPoolExecutor for a recursive algorithm, you will quickly find all your threads are busy waiting for the lower levels of recursion to finish.
 The ForkJoinPool implements the so-called work-stealing algorithm that allows it to use available threads more efficiently.

+The ForkJoinPool makes it easy for tasks to split their work up into smaller tasks which are then submitted to the ForkJoinPool too.
+Tasks can keep splitting their work into smaller subtasks for as long as it makes to split up the task.
+Fork
+A task that uses the fork and join principle can fork (split) itself into smaller subtasks which can be executed concurrently.
+By splitting itself up into subtasks, each subtask can be executed in parallel by different CPUs, or different threads on the same CPU.

+A task only splits itself up into subtasks if the work the task was given is large enough for this to make sense.
+There is an overhead to splitting up a task into subtasks, so for small amounts of work this overhead may be greater than the speedup achieved by executing subtasks concurrently.

+The limit for when it makes sense to fork a task into subtasks is also called a threshold.
+It is up to each task to decide on a sensible threshold.
+It depends very much on the kind of work being done.

+Join
+When a task has split itself up into subtasks, the task waits until the subtasks have finished executing.
+Once the subtasks have finished executing, the task may join (merge) all the results into one result.

+- A RecursiveAction is a task which does not return any value.
+It just does some work, e.g. writing data to disk, and then exits.
+- A RecursiveTask is a task that returns a result.
+It may split its work up into smaller tasks, and merge the result of these smaller tasks into a collective result.
+The splitting and merging may take place on several levels.

 - If Two Threads Call a Synchronized Method on Different Object Instances Simultaneously, Could One of These Threads Block?
 What If the Method Is Static?